-Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.
+Affiliate links in this post will be clearly marked with a *.
+Clicking one of these links means I earn a discount or receive payment.

 I have only had one prize arrive so far that I didn’t want, a signed movie poster, and this went to a friend who was very happy.
 I had entered the competition to win a DVD and didn’t realise that there was signed merchandise too.
-Obviously this wasn’t a bad thing – but I have no room for signed posters!
+Obviously this wasn’t a bad thing – but I have no room, or need, for signed posters!

-I seem to win every 100-150 competitions that I enter, sometimes even more regularly.
-This is a great rate, so far, and I have been comping for around six months.
+I seem to win every 150 competitions that I enter, sometimes more regular.
+This is a great rate, for me, and I have been comping for years now on and off.
 Often I go back and forth on comping.
-There are weeks where I don’t enter any competitions at all.
+There are weeks, and even months, where I don’t enter any competitions at all.
 Then there are weeks where I do several hours of comping.

 Also, I never prioritise entering competitions over other areas of my life.
 It is just something that I do for a break from work or a bit of boredom relief when home alone.
 I’m sharing my tips for entering competitions in the hope that it might help someone else.

 Tips for entering competitions

 Have a system

 Personally I like to stick to using one website.
 I use the MoneySavingExpert website, as this allows me to login and track the competitions I have entered.

 I use the tick and cross functions to mark down a competition that I have entered, or decided not to enter.
 This makes it much easier if I am revisiting the website frequently to avoid accidentally entering a competition twice.

 Have a dedicated email address or set up Gmail filters